Muhammad Ali: The Rumble in the Jungle

 The defeat of Frazier set the stage for a title fight against heavyweight champion George Foreman in Kinshasa, Zaire, on October 30, 1974—a bout nicknamed The Rumble in the Jungle.
 Foreman was considered one of the hardest punchers in heavyweight history.
 In assessing the fight, analysts pointed out that Joe Frazier and Ken Norton, who had given Ali four tough battles and won two of them, had both been devastated by Foreman in second-round knockouts.
-Ali was 32 years old, and had clearly lost speed and reflexes since his twenties.
+Ali was 32 years old and had lost speed and reflexes since his twenties.
 Contrary to his later persona, Foreman was at the time a brooding and intimidating presence.
 Almost no one associated with the sport, not even Ali's long-time supporter Howard Cosell, gave the former champion a chance of winning.

 As usual, Ali was confident and colorful before the fight.
 He told interviewer David Frost, "If you think the world was surprised when Nixon resigned, wait till I whup Foreman's behind!"
 He told the press, "I've done something new for this fight.
 I done wrestled with an alligator, I done tussled with a whale; handcuffed lightning, thrown thunder in jail; only last week, I murdered a rock, injured a stone, hospitalized a brick; I'm so mean I make medicine sick."
 Ali was wildly popular in Zaire, with crowds chanting "Ali, bomaye" ("Ali, kill him") wherever he went.